Hobbies and interests

 WinnerBio

-During my high school career, I was an honor roll Student Athlete and served in the Outreach Ministry.
+During my high school career, I was an honor roll student-athlete and served in the Outreach Ministry.
 I was enrolled in the Medical Academy and completed the coursework with an A average.
 I was also a Peer Helper in the Special Needs Wing during my Senior year.
-Some of my best memories from high school were being a part of a team, encouraging people to help with their confidence, and advocating for mental health.
+Some of my best memories from high school were being a part of a team, encouraging people with their confidence, and advocating for mental health.
 Serving in the Outreach Ministry showed me that everyone deserves to be healthy inside and out.

 Education